 If you don't have the time to provide feedback we'd really appreciate it if you could give this page a score!
 We are constantly improving and adding to these starters so it would be really helpful to know which ones are most useful.
 Simply click on a button below:

 This is an opportunity for students to be creative.
-After the obvious facts, which properties of the number two do the students know?
+After the obvious facts, which properties of the number eleven do the students know?